Strike and Lockout FAQs

 5. Will I continue to receive benefits during a strike or a lockout?

 Long Term Disability will continue to be covered since it’s paid for by the bargaining units' members.
 However, most likely, the Employer will discontinue medical, dental, and short-term disability benefit coverage.
-The Union may approach the Employer to request to pay benefits coverage during a strike or lockout, but the Employer is within their right to refuse.
-Contributions to the Local Authorities Pension Plan (LPP) are also discontinued during a work stoppage.
+The Union is having discussions with the Employers to find a way for benefits coverage to continue.
+Employers cannot refuse benefits during a strike if premiums are paid.
+Contributions to the Local Authorities Pension Plan (LAPP) are also discontinued during a work stoppage.
 However, an employee is eligible to buy back (paying both the employee and employer portions) their pension once the work stoppage is over.

 Parental leave top-up is paid by the Employer, therefore it would be discontinued during a work stoppage.